 In the field of Software Development, there is always much more to learn.
 We cannot possibly be an expert in every area, and we need to make difficult decisions about where to focus our efforts.

-So, honestly evaluating our skills is an important first step.
+So, honestly evaluating our skills as developers is an important first step.
 But it is not as easy as you might think.

 In general, we find it much easier to spot strengths and weaknesses in others than we do in ourselves.
 We might have developed some poor habits over many years, and if so, they may have become so ingrained that we cannot notice them as weaknesses.

 Everyone is inclined to interpret situations in biased ways, often based on their cultural norms and beliefs.
 But there is another kind of bias, called cognitive bias, that all humans share.

 There are a number of biases that are part of normal human behavior:

 A study by David Dunning and Justin Kruger of Cornell University uncovered two natural biases in human behavior: first, that people with below average skill levels tend to overestimate these skills; and second, that people with above average skill levels tend to underestimate them.
 We often make the mistake of thinking that other people act like us and think like us.
 We tend to think what is easy for us must be easy for others, and what is difficult for us must also be difficult for others.